garengh4/create-react-app/README.md

 How should reducers look like?
-- NOTE: we can use multiple reduvers and each reducer may be work on only specific portion of the state. e.g. userReducer => works on the userInfo; defectsReducer => works on the defectsInfo
+- NOTE: we can use multiple reducers and each reducer may be work on only specific portion of the state. e.g. userReducer => works on the userInfo; defectsReducer => works on the defectsInfo

 Reminder: reducers takes 2 args => (currentState, nextAction); and return => nextState